Updated: Feb 11

 Trying Low Oxalate Facebook group by Susan Owens

 For professional help please book a free discovery call to see how I can help online or in person.
+Addressing poor gut health is a specialty, and this is necessary when dealing with oxalate toxicity.

 Dr Georgina Compton